straussmaximilian/ocrmac/README.md

 ## Technical Background & Motivation
 If you want to do Optical character recognition (OCR) with Python, widely used tools are [`pytesseract`](https://github.com/madmaze/pytesseract) or [`EasyOCR`](https://github.com/JaidedAI/EasyOCR).
 For me, tesseract never did give great results.
 EasyOCR did, but it is slow con CPU.
-While GPU for CUDA, it is not for Mac.
-However, as a mac user you might notice that you can, with newer versions, directly copy and paste from images.
+While GPU for CUDA, it is not for Mac. *(Update from 9/2023: Apparently EasyOCR now has mps support for mac.)*
+In any case, as a Mac user you might notice that you can, with newer versions, directly copy and paste from images.
 The built-in OCR functionality is quite good.
 The underlying functionality for this is [`VNRecognizeTextRequest`](https://developer.apple.com/documentation/vision/vnrecognizetextrequest) from Apple's Vision Framework.
-Unfortuantely it is in Swift, luckily, a wrapper for this exists. [`pyobjc-framework-Vision`](https://github.com/ronaldoussoren/pyobjc). `ocrmac` utilizes this wrapper and provides an easy interface to use this for OCR.
+Unfortunately it is in Swift; luckily, a wrapper for this exists. [`pyobjc-framework-Vision`](https://github.com/ronaldoussoren/pyobjc). `ocrmac` utilizes this wrapper and provides an easy interface to use this for OCR.

 I found the following resources very helpful when implementing this:
 - [Gist from RheTbull](https://gist.github.com/RhetTbull/1c34fc07c95733642cffcd1ac587fc4c)
 - [Apple Documentation](https://developer.apple.com/documentation/vision/recognizing_text_in_images/)
 - [Using Pythonista with VNRecognizeTextRequest](https://forum.omz-software.com/topic/6016/recognize-text-from-picture)

+I also did a small writeup about OCR on mac in this blogpost on [medium.com](https://betterprogramming.pub/a-practical-guide-to-extract-text-from-images-ocr-in-python-d8c9c30ae74b).

 ## Contributing

 If you have a feature request or a bug report, please post it either as an idea in the discussions or as an issue on the GitHub issue tracker.
 If you want to contribute, put a PR for it.
-You can find more guidelines for contributing and how to get started here.
+Thanks!

 If you like the project, consider starring it!